Treating rising damp yourself: here's how to do it

 The pros and cons of treating rising damp yourself

 There are some advantages to injecting your wall yourself.
-For one, you can cut costs, and you can completely control when you inject your wall.
-You also have more control over the entire process and can closely monitor your wall and notice any problems in a timely manner.
+For one, you can cut costs, and you can completely decide when to inject your wall.
+You also have more control over the entire process and can closely monitor your wall and spot any problems in time.

-However, performing wall injections yourself also does not come without dangers:
+However, performing wall injections yourself does not come without dangers either:

 Treating rising damp yourself: the conclusion